joaovpassos/USP-Programs/README.md

 <p>

 # MAC0110
-Here are the programs requested by the University of Sao Paulo
+Here are the programs requested by the University of Sao Paulo in programming classes.

 [Ep01](https://github.com/joaovpassos/USP-Programs/blob/main/files/ep01.py) - This is a program that requests a string, an integer and a real number and then return some values.